splunk/observability-workshop/docs/module7/vo_integrations.md

-### Lab Summary
+# VictorOps Integrations - Lab Summary

-1. Configuring the Intergration between VictorOps and SignalFx
+1. Configuring the Integration between VictorOps and SignalFx
 2. Creating a test environment using Multipass
-3. Testing the Integraion
+3. Testing the Integration

 ---
 You are going to need to record a number of values during this module which we will export as variables in a later step so I suggest you create a `values document` to store the following values as you work through it.